nuejs/nue/packages/templates/nuejs.org/docs/roadmap.md

 Get Apple/Linear-level design instantly without a design/engineering team.

-These templates are backed by 25+ years of CSS and design system experience - as long as CSS has existed.
+These templates are backed by 25+ years of CSS and design system experience.
 They represent battle-tested patterns refined across hundreds of projects, now available as complete, production-ready systems you can deploy immediately.

-## What's next
-After templates, deployments, and AI generation, the exact sequence depends on the situation at that point.
-But these are all coming since we're building them for our own website:

-**Headless services** - Payments, contact forms, analytics.
-Each is a complete client/server app with management interface.
-CLI-first, then web UI.
+## *Later*: Cloud infrastructure
+The goal: a complete multi-site platform with the same minimalism and standards-first approach as the framework itself.

+**Multi-site CRM** - Payments, contact forms, mailing lists, emailing.
+We're building this infrastructure for ourselves first, then exposing it.
+Starts as headless services with CLI access, then gets a proper admin UI.

+**Multi-site analytics** - Lives alongside your CRM data.
+One dashboard for all your sites.

 **E-commerce templates** - Full commerce platform with product catalogs, checkout, and order management.
 Same design system inheritance, same one-command deployment.

-**SPA templates** - Build complex SPAs that integrate with your headless services while inheriting 90% from the base system.
-Build world-class applications for your own use and for your customers.
+**SPA templates** - Complex single-page applications that integrate with your headless services while inheriting 90% from the base system.
+Build world-class apps for yourself or your customers.

-Nue will be equally capable with apps as it is with websites.
-Here's a glimpse of what's already possible - a full app with complex state management:

-[IMAGE + LINK]

-The app is actually smaller than a single React/ShadCN button.
-There's also a [Rust/WASM version](link) handling 150k rows.